 There are many ways to be involved, we always need volunteers to help at events and activities.
 So even if you can only offer a little bit of time, your support is appreciated.

 The public health sector provide hearing and vision testing for students who have been referred by their pre-school for further checks.
 Parents sign a Health Consent Form so that their children can benefit from health services such as Hearing and Vision Testing.

 The school follows the NetSafe cyber-safety and digital citizenship guidelines.
-You will be asked to sign a permission form to allow your child supervised access to the internet.
+As part of the enrolment process you will be asked to give permission to allow your child supervised access to the internet.
 Internet access is monitored carefully and we have screening software.
 We ask families to work together with the school to promote safe on-line practices and considerate and safe use of all digital devices.
 We encourage students to bring their own digital devices to school to support their learning, with signed permission from parents and adherence to strict protocols.
 See also ‘mobile phones and digital devices’.

 Lost property is stored in a bin in the Hall.
 Parents and students may look through this lost property at any time.
 Items are laid out at least once a term for classes to walk past.
 Named articles are returned to their owner.

 Lunches may be purchased from Monday to Friday.
-These are provided by an external supplier and are ordered online through parents’ Pay Online account.
-The school promotes healthy eating and has an award from the Heart Foundation.
+These are provided by an external supplier and are ordered online through parents’ Kindo account.
+Every Thursday is a ‘special lunch day’.